Membrane models: The Davson and Danielli model with backup from Robertson (1940–1960)

 Following the proposal of Gorter and Grendel, doubts inevitably arose over the veracity of having just a simple lipid bi-layer as a membrane.
 For instance, their model could not provide answers to questions on surface tension, permeability, and the electric resistance of membranes.
 Therefore, physiologist Hugh Davson and biologist James Danielli suggested that membranes indeed do have proteins.
 According to them, the existence of these "membrane proteins" explained that which couldn't be answered by the Gorter-Grendel model.

 In 1935, Davson and Danielli proposed that biological membranes are made up of lipid bi-layers that are coated on both sides with thin sheets of protein and they simplified their model into the "pauci-molecular" theory.
 This theory declared that all biological membranes have a "lipoid" center surrounded by mono-layers of lipid that are covered by protein mono-layers.
 In short, their model was illustrated as a "sandwich" of protein-lipid-protein.
 The Davson-Danielli model threw new light on the understanding of cell membranes, by stressing the important role played by proteins in biological membranes.

 By the 1950s, cell biologists verified the existence of plasma membranes through the use of electron microscopy (which accounted for higher resolutions).
 J. David Robertson used this method to propose the unit membrane model.
 Basically, he suggested that all cellular membranes share a similar underlying structure, the unit membrane.
 Using heavy metal staining, Robertson's proposal also seemed to agree instantaneously with the Davson-Danielli model.
 According to the trilaminar pattern of the cellular membrane viewed by Robertson, he suggested that the membranes consist of a lipid bi-layer covered on both surfaces with thin sheets of proteins(mucoprotiens).
 This suggestion was a great boost to the proposal of Davson and Danielli.
 However, even with Robertson's substantiation, the Davson-Danielli model had serious complications, a major one being that the proteins studied were mainly globular and couldn't therefore fit into the model's claim of thin protein sheets.
 These difficulties with the model stimulated new research in membrane organization and paved the way for the fluid mosaic model, which was proposed in 1972.

 Singer and Nicolson's fluid mosaic model (1972)

 In 1972, S. Jonathan Singer and Garth Nicolson developed new ideas for membrane structure.
-Their proposal was the fluid mosaic model, which is the dominant model now.
+Their proposal was the fluid mosaic model, which is one of the dominant models now.
 It has two key features—a mosaic of proteins embedded in the membrane, and the membrane being a fluid bi-layer of lipids.
 The lipid bi-layer suggestion agrees with previous models but views proteins as globular entities embedded in the layer instead of thin sheets on the surface.

 According to the model, membrane proteins are in three classes based on how they are linked to the lipid bi-layer: